genialis/resolwe/README.rst

     We recommend using `virtualenv <https://virtualenv.pypa.io/>`_ (on
     Python 2.7) or `pyvenv <http://docs.python.org/3/library/venv.html>`_ (on
-    Python 3.3+) to create an isolated Python environement for Resolwe.
+    Python 3.3+) to create an isolated Python environment for Resolwe.

 Prepare database
 ----------------